MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/preapproval-instruction-docs.md

 ## Enable preapproval for RSC permissions

 Change your RSC settings using the `Set-MgBetaChatRscConfiguration` and `Set-MgBetaTeamRscConfiguration` cmdlets to allow preapproved apps only.
-The following are the configurations available:
+The following are the available configurations:

 |Configuration| Description|
 |---|---|